 These types of boycotts and business backlashes send clear signals to Florida and other states that protecting LGBT residents and visitors from discrimination is a sound economic decision.

 Strong businesses lead to strong communities.
-When Florida’s communities are stronger, our state is a healthier, more vibrant and thriving place to live, work and raise a family.
+When Florida’s communities are stronger, our state is a healthier and more vibrant place to live, work and raise a family.